↑ Available as a FREE pdf, for your reading pleasure

 A-BIG-LONG-NUMBER on the form's target attribute?
 You'll need to replace that with the URL that Google gave you (at the end of step 2...
 I asked you to hang onto it) -- but there is a trick with that URL, that I'll explain a bit further down, once I finish walking through the code samples.

 form-handler.js, where all the magic happens.

 When the button is clicked, we call the function

 We extract all of the data from the form and pack it into an object, via a handy little function called

 JSON string, to the Google script provided as the target of the form. (e.g.

 When that target script responds, we hide the 'saving...' div and replace it with a 'Thank you' div.
-(You'll need to customise these saving and thank you divs to suit your message).
+(You'll need to customize these "saving" and "thank you"

 I don't know what that is doing in there... just yank that bit out.

 If you don't remove that bit, then here's what will happen (in the developer tools console) when the user clicks 'Sign up'

 Some kind of "ERR_ABORTED" problem with details about "Access-Control-Allow-Origin"